11 Myocardial Ischemia and Infarction

 Diagram showing the measurement of ST segment elevation on an EKG, highlighting the distance from the baseline to the start of the upward curve of the ST segment.

-Figure X. Illustration of how to measure ST segment elevation on the EKG.
+Figure 11.2 Illustration of how to measure ST segment elevation on the EKG.
 The ST segment is the flat section of the EKG between the end of the S wave (the downward spike after the QRS complex) and the start of the T wave (the upward curve following the S wave).
 The elevation is measured in millimeters from the isoelectric line to the point where the ST segment begins to rise, or the J point.

 Image showing three EKG variations: isoelectric ST segment (aligned with the baseline), ST segment elevation (upward deflection from the baseline), and ST segment depression (downward deflection from the baseline).

-Figure X. The three variations of the ST segment on the EKG.
+Figure 11.3 The three variations of the ST segment on the EKG.
 The isoelectric ST segment is aligned with the isoelectric baseline, indicating no ST deviation.
 ST segment elevation is measured from the baseline to the highest point of the upward deflection, indicating potential myocardial injury.
 ST depression is measured from the baseline to the lowest point of the downward deflection, suggesting possible myocardial ischemia.

 ST Segment Depression